AI Image Symmetric Pose Broken: Mirror-Fix Workflow

 1. No structural pose constraint

 Asking for a symmetric pose with words alone gives the model only a soft hint.
-Without a ControlNet pose or reference image, the model picks a sample from its distribution of “T-pose-like” outputs, and most samples are not perfectly symmetric.
+Without a ControlNet pose or reference image, the model samples from its distribution of “T-pose-like” outputs, and most samples are not perfectly symmetric.

-How to spot it: Are you using only text prompts?
+How to spot it: Are you using only text prompts, no pose conditioning?
 Yes = this is the root cause.

 2. Asymmetric lighting or background pulled the model

 The model treats the whole image jointly.
-If you prompted “morning side-light from camera left”, the model may bend the pose toward the light, making the lit shoulder lower or the lit hand more visible.
-Lighting bias dominates pose intent.
+If you prompted “morning side-light from camera left,” it may bend the pose toward the light — lowering the lit shoulder or making the lit hand more visible.
+Lighting bias quietly overrides pose intent.

 3. Camera angle slightly off-axis

 A 5-10 degree camera roll or yaw is enough to break perceived symmetry.
-The model may be drawing the pose correctly in its head but the projection looks asymmetric.
+The model may be drawing the pose correctly, but the projection looks lopsided.

-4. Body part collisions with hair / clothing
+4. Body parts colliding with hair or clothing

-A symmetric pose with long hair, a flowing dress, or asymmetric clothing (a single shoulder bag) gives the model permission to break symmetry to keep the secondary asset plausible.
+A symmetric pose with long hair, a flowing dress, or an asymmetric item (a single shoulder bag) gives the model permission to break symmetry so the secondary asset stays plausible.

 5. Multiple subjects

 Two-character symmetric poses (mirrored dancers, partner yoga) almost never come out clean.
-The model has trouble keeping each subject aligned to the other.
+The model struggles to keep each subject aligned to the other.

 6. Prompt mentions one side explicitly

 “Right hand raised” or “left foot forward” force asymmetry.
-If your prompt has lateralized words at all, that is your problem.
+If your prompt has any lateralized words, that is your problem.

 Before you start

-- Decide whether the symmetry needs to be pixel-perfect.
-For editorial, near-symmetric is usually fine.
-For product packaging or anatomical reference, you need exact symmetry.
+• Decide whether the symmetry needs to be pixel-perfect.
+For editorial work, near-symmetric is usually fine.
+For product packaging or anatomical reference, you need exact symmetry — go straight to mirror-compositing.

-- Generate 4 seeds.
-If 4 of 4 break the same way, the prompt or workflow is structural.
+• Generate 4 seeds.
+If 4 of 4 break the same way, the prompt or workflow is structural, not bad luck.

-- Check whether any prompt word implies a side (right, left, leading, trailing).
+• Scan the prompt for any word that implies a side (right, left, leading, trailing).

 Information to collect

-- Full prompt, model, seed, sampler, steps, aspect ratio.
+• Full prompt, model and version, seed, sampler, steps, aspect ratio.

-- A measurement of the asymmetry — pixel offset of eyes, shoulders, hands.
+• A measurement of the asymmetry — pixel offset of eyes, shoulders, hands on the Y axis.

-- Intended use case — symmetric logos and anatomical diagrams need more accuracy than concept art.
+• Intended use case — symmetric logos and anatomical diagrams need far more accuracy than concept art.

 Step-by-step fix

 Ordered by ROI.
-ControlNet pose is the single biggest move.
+ControlNet OpenPose is the single biggest move.

 Step 1: Constrain with a ControlNet pose or reference

-- SDXL / A1111 / ComfyUI: Load OpenPose ControlNet with a symmetric pose skeleton.
-You can hand-author the skeleton or load from a reference photo.
+• SDXL / A1111 / ComfyUI: Load OpenPose ControlNet with a symmetric pose skeleton.
+Hand-author the skeleton in the editor or extract it from a reference photo.
+Set ControlNet strength around 0.8-1.0 for strict adherence.

-For perfect symmetry, draw the OpenPose skeleton in a vector tool and mirror it across the centerline before importing.
+For perfect symmetry, draw the OpenPose skeleton in a vector tool and mirror it across the centerline before importing — that way the constraint itself is exactly symmetric.

 Step 2: Neutralize lighting in the prompt